After 16 hours of research evaluating 75 products, we picked Wahl 9818 Clipper Stainless Steel Beard Trimmer as our top choice.

 Clean it up.
 Go over your face one last time to hit all the missed spots or flattened hairs.
 Check out the "trouble zones" behind your jaw and around your mouth and chin.

 Wash your face.
 Finish off the trim with a gentle face wash.
 Use warm water to rinse away any hairs still clinging to your face, and consider applying a gentle aftershave lotion to soothe any irritation.
 Avoid using strong face soap right after trimming.
-If necessary, apply beard oil or a moisturizing cream to protect your skin.
+If necessary, apply beard oil or a moisturizing balm to protect your skin.

 Follow these steps, and you'll end up with a clean, neat beard every time!